moq-wg/moq-transport/draft-ietf-moq-transport.md

 networks have variable throughput, primarily due to congestion.
 Attempting to deliver content encoded at a higher bitrate than the network can support causes queuing along the path from producer to consumer.
-The speed at which a protocol can detect and respond to queuing determines the overall latency.
+The speed at which a protocol can detect and respond to congestion determines the overall latency.
 TCP-based protocols are simple but are slow to detect congestion and suffer from head-of-line blocking.
 Protocols utilizing UDP directly can avoid queuing, but the application is then responsible for the complexity of fragmentation,